 2.1 Animal and cell culture

-All animal experiments were approved by the Animal Care Commission of the College of Veterinary Medicine Northwest A&F University (Permit Number: NWAFAC1019).
-Six tissue samples, i.e., heart, liver, spleen, lung, kidney, longissimus dorsi muscle were collected from sixty-day-old fetuses (n = 3) and two-year-old adults (n = 3) of the Chinese Qinchuan (QC) beef cattle breed.
-All the samples were provided by Shanxi Kingbull Livestock Co., Ltd., Baoji city, China.
-Primary bovine myoblasts (PBMs) were isolated from fetal longissimus dorsi muscle following established protocols .
+All animal experiments were approved by the Animal Care Commission of the College of Veterinary Medicine of Northwest A&F University (Permit Number: NWAFAC1019).
+Six tissue samples, i.e., heart, liver, spleen, lung, kidney, longissimus dorsi muscle, were collected from sixty-day-old fetuses (n = 3) and two-year-old adults (n = 3) of the Chinese Qinchuan (QC) beef cattle breed.
+All samples were provided by Shanxi Kingbull Livestock Co., Ltd., Baoji city, China.
+Primary bovine myoblasts (PBMs) were isolated from fetal longissimus dorsi muscle following the established protocols .
 Myoblasts were cultured in growth medium (GM) consisting of high‐glucose Dulbecco’s modified Eagle’s medium (DMEM, Gibco) with 1% penicillin-streptomycin (HyClone) and 20% fetal bovine serum (TransGen, Beijing, China).
-Differentiation was stimulated in DMEM containing 2% horse serum (HyClone) (differentiation medium, DM).
+Myoblast differentiation was stimulated in DMEM containing 2% horse serum (HyClone) and 1% penicillin-streptomycin (differentiation medium, DM).
 Cells were incubated at 37 °C with 5% CO2.

 2.2 Plasmid construction and transfection